muziejus/javascripting-english-major/9-dataset.md

 // Create a blank string that opens two tags. line1Text = "<blockquote><p>";
 line1.forEach(function(word){
-  // Add in the word’s text plus a space. line1Text = line1Text + word.text + " ";
+  // Add in the word-object’s .text property plus a space. line1Text = line1Text + word.text + " ";
 });
 // Break the line and close the two tags.